renancostab/MockEverything/README.md

 Sponsor: [Softplan](https://www.softplan.com.br/)

-The library was tested under the Delphi Seattle and Tokyo using DUnit and DUnitX.
+The library was tested under the Delphi XE, Seattle, Tokyo and Rio using DUnit and DUnitX.
 Please, if you find any bug, feel free to report it.